I am a forty-something mom, knitting instructor, novelist, and freelance writer.

 Store-Bought vs. Farm Fresh Eggs

 A farm fresh egg that still has its bloom can be kept at room temperature for up to three months and will still contain all its high-quality nutrients.
 The yolk will be a bright orange, and the albumen (the soft, jelly-like substance surrounding the yolk) will have a slightly cloudy look to it.
-This is a reaction with carbon dioxide and proves the egg to be fresh.
+This is a reaction with carbon dioxide and proves the egg is fresh.

 The nutrient quality between store-bought eggs and farm fresh eggs is startling.